 5) A few tears, a winning smile or a little cleavage never hurts.

 That’s a tough one.
 Many women swear by this, including one of our users who advised drivers on our Facebook page to “flirt or name drop like crazy.”
 When we checked in with our law enforcement contacts they laughed.
 One former cop even said tears often caused him to quickly turn a warning into a traffic ticket.
-For more, check out our article on Flirting Your Way Out of a Ticket.

 What’s more truth than myth is that traffic laws exist to protect us.
 While getting pulled over and slapped with a ticket blows, the presence of cops on our roadways is a good thing.
 So please drive safely, stay up to date on your state’s traffic laws and the next time you hear a traffic stop myth, leave a comment below or drop us a line on Facebook.
 We love debunking these bad boys.